OpenEvalProject/evals/manuscripts/elife-43587/v2/manuscript.md

 To consider step-by-step variability (Figure 4C) and relative probabilities of frequency-dependent gait expression (Figure 5), simulations were performed with increased noisy currents (σNoise = 1 pA, see Equation (14) in Danner et al., 2017).
 To this end, the free parameter α was increased from 0.0 to 1.05 in steps of 0.01.
 At each step, the simulation was run for 100 s.
 For the left-right hindlimb phase difference and for the gait, bivariate histograms were created with cycle frequency as the second variable.
 The phase difference was partitioned into 65 equally spaced bins between 0 and 1 and the frequency was partitioned into 0.25 Hz wide bins from 0 to 14 Hz (Figure 4C).
 Gaits were evaluated at each step cycle based on the definition in Table 2 of Danner et al. (2017) and gallop and bound were grouped together (Figure 5).
 The counts per 2D-bin were then divided by the total number of locomotor cycles.
 Thus, these numbers represent the relative frequency of occurrence of each phase difference-frequency or gait-frequency pair and can be interpreted as a probability.

-To simulate the effect of activation of inhibitory (GABA/Gly) neurons in the CnF, PPN, or LPGi, the locomotor-like activity was initially evoked by bilateral application of excitatory drive to glutamatergic neurons in the CnF (DCnF,ex ∈ [2.78, 3.06] in 0.02 steps).
-Then, to simulate activation of inhibitory (Gly/GABA) populations in the CnF, PPN, or LPGi, for each value of DCnF,ex, the excitatory drive was unilaterally applied to the corresponding inhibitory population (DCnF/PPN/LPGi,in ∈ [1.15, 2.85] in 0.07 steps).
+To simulate the effect of activation of inhibitory (GABA/Gly) neurons in the CnF, PPN, or LPGi, the locomotor-like activity was initially evoked by bilateral application of excitatory drive to glutamatergic neurons in the CnF (DCnF,ex $\in$ [2.78, 3.06] in 0.02 steps).
+Then, to simulate activation of inhibitory (Gly/GABA) populations in the CnF, PPN, or LPGi, for each value of DCnF,ex, the excitatory drive was unilaterally applied to the corresponding inhibitory population (DCnF/PPN/LPGi,in $\in$ [1.15, 2.85] in 0.07 steps).

 To test the robustness of the model, we simultaneously varied all connection weights by multiplying each weight by a normally distributed random number with a mean of 1 and standard deviation σp between 0.02 and 0.2 in steps of 0.02.
 For each σp, 100 random models were built and bifurcation diagrams were calculated.
 With σp ≤ 0.04 all randomized models retained all stable regimes and their sequential transitions with changes of α.
 With increasing σp an increasing number of models lost some stable solutions (gaits such as bound or trot) and 50% of the models were unstable at σp = 0.2.
 Thus, the final model represents a coarse system allowing parameter variations without dramatic (qualitative) changes in behavior.